Spot Review – Soma Bay Egypt

 As mentioned earlier I had a dedicated 32kg checked windsurfer bag allowance (we had one conventional 23kg checked bag in addition between us.)

-• Duotone Unit DLab 5.5 m Wing
+• Duotone Unit SLS 5.5 m Wing

 • Duotone Unit 4.0 m Wing